-- CommandManager: Sketch > Sketch []
+- CommandManager: Sketch > Sketch [

 - Menu: Insert, Sketch

 - Shortcut Menu: Right-click a plane or planar face and click

 Sketch

 3 Open a new sketch.
-Click .
-This will show all three default planes for selection in a Trimetric orientation.
-A Trimetric orientation is a pictorial view that is oriented so the three mutually perpendicular planes appear unequally foreshortened.

 From the screen, choose the Front Plane.
-The plane will highlight and rotate Note The Reference Triad (lower left corner) shows the orientation of the model coordinate axes (red-X, green-Y and blue-Z) at all times.
+The plane will highlight and rotate.

+The Reference Triad (lower left corner) shows the orientation of the model coordinate axes (red-X, green-Y and blue-Z) at all times.
 It can help show how the view orientation has been changed relative to the Front Plane.

 4 Sketch active.

 The selected Front Plane rotates so it is parallel to the screen.

 The symbol represents the sketch origin.
 It is displayed in the color red, indicating that it is active.

-Introducing: Confirmation Corner When many SOLIDWORKS commands are active, a symbol or a set of symbols appears in the upper right corner of the graphics area.
-This area is called the Confirmation Corner .
-Sketch Indicator When a sketch is active, or open, the Confirmation Corner displays two symbols.
+Introducing: Confirmation Corner

+When many SOLIDWORKS commands are active, a symbol or a set of symbols appears in the upper right corner of the graphics area.
+This area is called the Confirmation Corner.

+Sketch Indicator

+When a sketch is active, or open, the Confirmation Corner displays two symbols.
 One looks like a sketch.
 The other is a red X. These symbols provide a visual reminder that you are active in a sketch.
-Clicking the sketch symbol exits the sketch and saves any changes .
+Clicking the sketch symbol exits the sketch and saves any changes.
 Clicking the red X exits the sketch and discards any changes.

 When other commands are active, the confirmation corner displays a check mark and an X. The check mark executes the current command.
 The X cancels the command.

-Press the D key to move the confirmation corner to the pointer $\checkmark \times$ location.
+Press the \mathbf{D} key to move the confirmation corner to the pointer location.